futureversecom/sylo-ethereum-contracts/docs/spec.md

 #### **decayRate**

-The rate at which a ticket's winning probability will decay over its lifetime, expressed as a percentage.
+The rate at which a ticket's winning probability will decay over its `ticketDuration`, expressed as a percentage.

 Example: